OPEC+ panel lowers oil demand growth forecast

 As a result, it sees oil stocks in the industrialised world dipping below the 2015-2019 average in August, a month later than it previously forecast.

-Saudi Arabia is prepared to support extending oil output limits and is also ready to prolong its own voluntary cuts, a source briefed on the matter told Reuters on Monday.
+Saudi Arabia is prepared to support extending oil output limits and is also ready to prolong its own voluntary cuts, a source told Reuters.

+On Wednesday, the JMMC made no formal recommendation, three OPEC+ sources said.
+Options, which the ministers are set to consider on Thursday, include an output roll-over and a gradual increase, two OPEC+ sources said.

+Some OPEC members have expressed frustration that non-OPEC Russia and Kazakhstan have asked for small output increase for a third month running while supporting a broader cuts roll over, the sources said.

-JP Morgan in research note said it believes OPEC+ will tread cautiously by largely rolling over its production cuts into May and that Saudi Arabia will extend its additional cut until the end of June.
+JPMorgan in a research note said it believes OPEC+ will tread cautiously by largely rolling over its production cuts into May and that Saudi Arabia will extend its additional cut until the end of June.

 “We expect the alliance to start adding production in 500,000 bpd increments beginning in June and lasting through August,” the bank added.

-Reporting by Rania El Gamal and Ahmad Ghaddar; editing by Tom Hogue, Jason Neely and Barbara Lewis
+Reporting by Rania El Gamal in Dubai, Ahmad Ghaddar and Alex Lawler in London and Olesya Astakhova in Moscow; editing by Barbara Lewis and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.